-Students can participate in Student Government Association (SGA) from their freshman year on.
+Students can participate in Student Government Association (SGA) from their sixth grade year on.
 Elections are yearly for all students who participate.
 Upperclassmen elections are in the spring while freshmen have the opportunity to run in the fall of each year.
 SGA works closely with both faculty, administration and the student body to create meaningful opportunities for students to get involved throughout the year.

 Upper School students are nominated by the faculty and run for election every 2 years.
 The Honor Council is designed to help uphold and promote the Honor Code and Christ Skills at TVS.
 This leadership opportunity works closely with administration in planning and deploying various activities as well as holding student led hearings when violations do occur.